 It is easy to get depressed when working in the environmental field here in Israel.
 There are so many problems, and environmental issues are generally not taken seriously.
-The ramifications of ignoring environmental issues are dire- -they include health problems, energy shortages and water shortages.
+The ramifications of ignoring environmental issues are dire—they include health problems, energy shortages, and water shortages.
 Israel is on the brink of numerous disasters.
 That said, I am not worried about Israel at all.
 For better or worse, Israelis thrive on emergencies.
-Long term planning is basically non-existent.
-Israelis fly by the seat of their pants and one way or another they generally end up on top.
+Long-term planning is basically non-existent.
+Israelis fly by the seat of their pants—and one way or another, they generally end up on top.
 That is why, faced with the unmitigated environmental mess that Israel has right now, I have hope.
-The challenge will not be whether or not Israel can handle the challenge: it will be proving to the government and the average Israeli that the threat is real, imminent, and requires immediate action.
+The challenge will not be whether or not Israel can handle the challenge; it will be proving to the government and the average Israeli that the threat is real, imminent, and requires immediate action.

-Israel is a small country with few natural resources but enormous scientific, engineering and academic resources.
+Israel is a small country with few natural resources but enormous scientific, engineering, and academic resources.
 The miracle of this country is that the threats that I am writing about today can be a thing of the past in just a few years.
-Israel already has within its borders enough ingenuity to transform its environment from one on the brink of disaster to a light unto the nations (based on renewable energy of course.)
+Israel already has within its borders enough ingenuity to transform its environment from one on the brink of disaster to a light unto the nations (based on renewable energy, of course).

 Israel is already a world leader in the new field of clean technology.
 But like Israel's best fruits, the best technology is being exported to other countries.
 This is not the fault of the companies themselves, many of which would like to see their technologies adopted regardless of any profit.
-Unfortunately they cannot overcome the bureaucratic barriers in place by government arms which do not recognize the importance or potential of adopting clean technology into their infrastructure.
+Unfortunately they cannot overcome the bureaucratic barriers in place by government agencies that do not recognize the importance or potential of adopting clean technology into their infrastructure.